Thai army detains former PM Yingluck a day after coup

 "We have detained Yingluck, her sister and brother-in-law," a senior military officer told Reuters.
 The two relatives have held top political posts.

 "We will do so for not more than week, that would be too long.
-We just need to organize matters in the country first," said the officer who declined to be identified.
+We just need to organise matters in the country first," said the officer who declined to be identified.

 He declined to say where Yingluck was being held, but media said she was at an army base in Saraburi province, north of Bangkok.
 Soldiers detained politicians from both sides on Thursday after Prayuth announced the military takeover, which drew swift international condemnation.